 Reservations are non-transferable.
 ATSS is not liable to the owner of a reservation for honoring such a reservation when presented by another person.

-Federal excise tax of 7.5% and segment tax of $4.10 per passenger for each occupied flight segment is added to the total price to flights booked on larger aircraft and all turbojet aircraft and for Shared Charter service, as applicable, from time to time based on Federal law and Internal Revenue Service Regulations.
+Federal excise tax of 7.5% and segment tax of $4.20 per passenger for each U.S. domestic occupied flight segment is added to the total price to flights booked on larger aircraft and all turbojet aircraft and for Shared Charter service, as applicable, from time-to-time based on Federal law and Internal Revenue Service Regulations.

 Customer acknowledges that ATSS and its operator partner(s) incur both monetary and opportunity costs when customer books a trip.
 Customers who cancel a charter more than forty-eight hours prior to the scheduled departure time may choose to receive a full refund less a 5% fee to cover processing costs, or to retain all of the price of the trip as funds on account with ATSS for future travel.
 Cancellations made between forty-eight and twenty-four hours prior to the scheduled departure time will incur a charge equal to one-half of the trip price, with the remaining funds kept on account with ATSS or refunded at the customer’s option.
 Cancellations within twenty-four hours of the scheduled departure time will incur a charge of the full trip price.
 ATSS will attempt to accommodate changes in departure date or time, passengers, departure or arrival airport, or aircraft type requested by customers.
 If ATSS is unable to accommodate customer requested changes, customer may cancel in accordance with the terms herein.
 ATSS may, in its sole discretion, issue a full or partial refund in consideration of extenuating circumstances, such as in the case of the death of a family member.
 Credits on account expire after 12 months.